 Second, whereas you can start learning melodies by ear without any knowledge of theory, this is a bit different for figuring out chord progressions by ear.
 You need to know how to play a bunch of chords.
 After all, to figure out chords in a song by ear, you need to know how to play those chords first, right?

 This is a bit tricky of course.
 How can you tell if you know the chords in a song, before you figure out that song?
 This problem was one of the reasons, I created a Make Your Ears Awesome: Chord Progressions.
 The course has over 50 songs that all stick to ‘open guitar chords’.
 To be precise, that’s: E, Em, F, G, A, Am, C, D, Dm.

 So, you don’t need a huge chord library before you can get started though.
 If you know your beginner guitar chords there are already tons of songs you can learn by ear right now.

-Let’s check out this tune my Nick Cave.
-First, take a listen to the first twenty seconds.
+Let’s check out a tune by Nick Cave.
+Scroll down to the video and take a listen to the first twenty seconds (the video will loop that automatically).
 If you can, try to notice the bass guitar.

 (Note: I’ve added ‘repeat’ to the second bar.
 This means you can fill in the same chord as the previous bar.)

 Liked this?
 If you’re a StringKick All Access member, you can continue with the rest of the course, which takes you through many more great songs by artists ranging from Jimi Hendrix, CCR and Bob Dylan to REM, Norah Jones, Arctic Monkeys and The Black Keys.